seanken/ASE_pipeline/README.md

 The pipeline is set up so that all you need to run it is Conda, nextflow, and java as mentioned above.
 It is, however, possible to run the pipeline without conda.
 In that case, however, the number of requirements greatly increases.
 In that case, in addition to Java and nextflow, you will need the following installed/on the PATH:
 1) bcftools
 2) bedtools
-3) R with tidyr, dply, and Matrix installed
+3) R with tidyr, dply, and Matrix installed (only required for QC)
 4) STAR v2.7.10 (does not work with earlier versions, might work with newer versions but not tested)

 A bash script to install these with conda is in scripts/makeConda.star10.sh.